 Amount of Registry Operator Fees.

-Registrar shall pay Registry Operator the non-refundable fees set forth in Exhibit B for initial and renewal registrations and other incidental and ancillary services provided by Registry Operator (collectively, "Registration Fees").
-The exceptions to this provision is Registry Operator will refund the Registration Fees to the Registrar in accordance with the terms set forth in Exhibit B if Registry Operator rejects a registration in the pending create status with Registry Service Provider or if Registry Service Provider auto-deletes a registration in the pending create status.
+Registrar shall pay Registry Operator the non-refundable fees set forth in the fTLD Pricing Addendum for initial and renewal registrations and other incidental and ancillary services provided by Registry Operator (collectively, "Registration Fees").
+The exceptions to this provision is Registry Operator will refund the Registration Fees to the Registrar in accordance with the terms set forth in the fTLD Pricing Addendum if Registry Operator rejects a registration in the pendingCreate status with Registry Service Provider or if Registry Service Provider auto-deletes a registration in the pendingCreate status.
 Registry Operator reserves the right to increase the Registration Fees prospectively upon six (6) months prior notice to Registrar in accordance with Section 10.2 below, and provided that such adjustments are consistent with the terms of the Registry Agreement.

 In addition, Registrar shall pay Registry Operator the applicable variable-level fees assessed to Registry Operator by ICANN (collectively, "Variable Registry-Level Fees"), as permitted by Subsection 6.3 of the Registry Agreement, by no later than thirty (30) calendar days after the date of receipt of an invoice from Registry Operator for such Variable Registry-Level Fees.
 Variable Registry-Level Fees shall be secured by any balance maintained by Registrar in Registry Service Provider's system.
 The Variable Registry-Level Fees will consist of two components to be calculated by ICANN for each registrar: (a) The transactional component of the Variable Registry-Level Fees shall be specified by ICANN in accordance with the budget adopted by the ICANN Board of Directors for each fiscal year but shall not exceed the amount set forth in the Registry Agreement; (b) The per-registrar component of the Variable Registry-Level Fee shall be specified by ICANN in accordance with the budget adopted by the ICANN Board of Directors for each fiscal year, but the sum of the per registrar fees calculated for all registrars shall not exceed the total per-registrar variable funding established pursuant to the approved ICANN Budget.